 - English 20 credits (4 years)

-- Students many not take more than one English course per year until senior year.
-During senior year, students may take English 11 and senior Humanities as necessary to graduate.
+- Students may not take more than one English course per year until senior year.
+During senior year, students may take English 11 and senior level English as necessary to graduate.

 - History 15 credits (3 years)

 - Must include two years of US History and one year of World History

 - World Language 10 credits